vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

-Nebula Graph supports managing services with scripts or systemd.
+Nebula Graph supports managing services with scripts.

+{{ ent.ent_begin }}
 !!! enterpriseonly

-    Managing Nebula Graph with systemd is only available in the Nebula Graph Enterprise Edition.
+    You can also manage Nebula Graph with systemd in the Nebula Graph Enterprise Edition.

 !!! danger

     The two methods are incompatible.
 It is recommended to use only one method in a cluster.
+{{ ent.ent_end }}

 ## Manage services with script